Currency: GBP

 • Clear and specific KPIs and their Goals

-8. Resolving human errors by addressing human factors using practical psychology
+8. Addressing human factors with practical psychology

 • CBT (cognitive behavioural therapy)